 We need not highlight that the positive aspects of this surgical practice are unquestionable, but, as with other types of transplants (particularly face transplants), there are ethical aspects that should not be ignored.

-According to the study authors themselves, the ethical assessment of penis transplantation is complex.
+According to the study authors themselves, the ethical assessment of penis transplantation is complex (Read our Special Report on the issue).
 The first thing to consider is that the transplant candidate is well informed of the risk-benefit of this surgery, because in addition to the physical risks and need for long-term immunosuppressant therapy, it may also entail unquestionable social and psychological problems.
-Patient management must, therefore, be conducted with utmost sensitivity, particularly to protect their privacy, in order to avoid any stigmatization or discrimination that the transplant could cause.
+Patient management must, therefore, be conducted with the utmost sensitivity, particularly to protect their privacy, in order to avoid any stigmatization or discrimination that the transplant could cause.